PRIArobotics/Hedgehog/docs/source/installation.rst

     *Menu* > *Network Connections* > (select or create an Ethernet connection) > *Edit* > *IPv4 Settings* > *Method: Shared to other computers* > *Save*

-In addition to providing addresses via DHCP, this will also let connected devices use your internet connection - during installation, this is necessary.
+In addition to providing addresses via DHCP, this will also let connected devices use your internet connection - onluess you also configured WiFi earlier, this is necessary during installation.
 At other times, you may deactivate your internet connection if you want to prevent that.

 Finally, use an Ethernet cable to connect your controller and computer, and make sure that the saved configuration is used.